vmarquet/movies/README.md

 * Gorillas in the mist (Sigourney Weaver) : longuet
 * Beetlejuice (Tim Burton)
 * They Live (John Carpenter) 💙
+    * > ❝ I came here to chew bubblegum and kick ass... and I'm all out of bubblegum. ❞

 [Césars 14](https://fr.wikipedia.org/wiki/14e_c%C3%A9r%C3%A9monie_des_C%C3%A9sar)